 You can either break the program and continue to run the program.

 Besides using the Dim keyword to declare the data, we may also use other keywords to declare the data.
 Three other keywords are private , static and public.
 The syntaxes are as shown below:

 Private VariableName as Datatype Static VariableName as Datatype Public VariableName as Datatype

 The aforementioned keywords indicate the scope of the declaration.
-Private declares a local variable or a variable that is local to a procedure or module.
-The Static keyword declares a variable that is being used multiple times, even after a procedure has been terminated.
-Most variables created inside a procedure are discarded by Visual Basic when the procedure is finished, static keyword preserves the value of a variable even after the procedure is terminated.
-Public is the keyword that declares a global variable, which means it can be used by all the procedures and modules of the whole program.
+First of all, the Private keyword declares a local variable which means it is local to a procedure or module.
+On the other hand, the Static keyword declares a variable that can be used multiple times, even after a procedure has been terminated.
+As a matter of fact, most variables created inside a procedure are discarded by Visual Basic when the procedure is finished.
+However, the Static keyword preserves the value of a variable even after the procedure is terminated.
+Lastly, the Public keyword declares a global variable, which means it can be used by all the procedures and modules of the whole program.

 9.5 Declaring Constants

 A Constant’s value does not change during the running of the program.The syntax to declare a constant is